singator/stats_camp/README.md

+This project was used in a
+(Statistics Enrichment Camp)[http://www.stat.nus.edu.sg/opencms/events/outreach/camp.html] at NUS.

 This project was created to store the source code to record heartbeat through an Arduino.
 The device was then used as part of an activity to demonstrate the tasks that a statistician has to perform in order to be a good one.